 Caesars Palace in Las Vegas, Nevada, is one of the most famous casinos in the world and boasts a staggering array of features that attract a huge number of visitors each year, making the cost of parking an important issue.

-So, what are the parking rates at Caesars Palace?
+So, what does it cost to park at Caesars Palace?